fauu/Kamite/README.md

 segments: *command group* and *command name*.
 For example, kind `ocr_region` corresponds to the group `ocr` and the name `region`.

-The command parameters are required unless a default value is specified.
+The command parameters are required unless they are marked as optional or a default value is specified.

 ### Sending commands